-This section describes the transaction viewing features specific to AXI-MM protocol instances.
-A protocol instance of an AXI-MM interface appears in the wave window with a wave object hierarchy as shown in the following figure.
+This section describes the transaction viewing features specific to AXI4 protocol instances.
+A protocol instance of an AXI4 interface appears in the wave window with a wave object hierarchy, as shown in the following figure.

 Understanding the Top Summary Row

 The top of the wave object hierarchy of an AXI4 protocol instance is the top summary row.
 This transaction waveform shows the overall read and write activity of an AXI interface based on the following rules:

 - If one or more AXI read transactions are in progress, the top summary shows a Read transaction bar in purple color.

 - If one or more AXI write transactions are in progress, the top summary shows a Write transaction bar in pink color.